February 28 incident: Uprising and crackdown

 Outside of Taipei, there were examples of the formation of local militias, such as the Communist-inspired 27 Brigade near Taichung.
 In Chiayi, the mayor's residence was set on fire, and local militias fought with the military police.

 The Nationalist Government, under governor Chen Yi, stalled for time while it waited for reinforcements from Fujian.
 Upon their arrival on March 8, the ROC troops launched a crackdown.
-The New York Times reported, "An American who had just arrived in China from Taihoku said that troops from the mainland China arrived there on March 7 and indulged in three days of indiscriminate killing and arrest.
+The New York Times reported, "An American who had just arrived in China from Taipei said that troops from the mainland China arrived there on March 7 and indulged in three days of indiscriminate killing and arrest.
 For a time, everyone seen on the streets was fired upon, homes were broken into, and occupants were arrested.
 In the lower income sections the streets were said to have been littered with dead.

 By the end of March, Chen Yi had ordered the imprisonment or execution of the leading Taiwanese organizers he could identify.
 His troops reportedly executed, according to a Taiwanese delegation in Nanjing, maybe between 3,000 to 4,000 people throughout the island, though the exact number is still undetermined.
 Detailed records kept by the KMT have been reported as missing.
 Some of the killings were random, while others were systematic.
 Taiwanese political leaders were among those targeted, and many of the Taiwanese who had formed self-governing groups during the reign of the Japanese were also victims of the February 28 incident.
 A disproportionate number of the victims had been discharged from the Imperial Japanese Army and came back unemployed.
 They were involved in the riots and looting and beat up recent immigrants from China.
 They presented the most fear, as they looked no different from Japanese soldiers from the mainland.

-Some political organisations that participated in the uprising, for example the Taiwan Democratic Self-Government League, were declared "communist."
+Some political organisations that participated in the uprising, for example the Taiwan Democratic Self-Government League, were declared "communist".
 Many of their members were arrested and executed.

 By late March 1947, the central executive committee of the KMT had recommended that Chen Yi be dismissed as governor-general over the "merciless brutality" he had shown in suppressing the rebellion.
 In June 1948, he was appointed provincial chairman of Zhejiang province.
 In January 1949, he attempted to defect to the Chinese Communist Party, but Chiang Kai-shek immediately relieved Chen of his duties.
 Chen Yi was escorted to Taiwan and later imprisoned in Keelung.
 In May 1950, a Taiwan military court sentenced Chen Yi to death for espionage.
 On June 18, he was executed at Machangding, Taipei.